 Southbank Centre comprises Royal Festival Hall, Queen Elizabeth Hall, Purcell Room and Hayward Gallery.
-It shares the site with the independently managed National Theatre and National Film Theatre.

 Royal Festival Hall celebrates its Silver Jubilee with a series of celebrity concerts and a major commemorative exhibition on the foyer.

 In line with Greater London Council’s radical new ‘open foyer’ policy, the Royal Festival Hall foyers are opened to the public all day, seven days a week, with free exhibitions, lunchtime concerts, evening jazz performances, shops, bars and buffets.
 Prior to this, the upper levels of the hall would remain closed until a few hours before the concert.

 In November the Southbank Centre ticket office is computerised and begins selling tickets from what is now one of the largest and most sophisticated ticket office ticketing systems in the world.

 With the abolition of Greater London Council the Arts Council takes over responsibility for the Southbank Centre and its Deputy Secretary-General Richard Pulford - who would later become Southbank Centre’s General Director - begins work setting up the South Bank Board.

 The newly created South Bank Board takes control of the Southbank Centre’s concert halls; operating as a constituent part of the Arts Council.
 In May, Royal Festival Hall celebrates its 35th birthday with six hours of concerts.